iampruven/quote-generator-vp/README.md

 ## Features

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->
+- View different quotes
+- View all quotes by author

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/8Y3J4ucAMQpSnYTwwWW8) was to build an application to complete the given user stories.